PedroSAP/PlantsScientificGenerator/README.md

 # 🌿 PlantsScientificGenerator

-This project is a FastAPI-based REST API powered by a public LLM (from Hugging Face) that allows users to input sentences with common plant names and receive their corresponding scientific names.
+This project is a FastAPI-based REST API powered by a public LLM (from Hugging Face) that allows users to input the name of a common plant and receive its corresponding scientific name.

 ## 🚀 Features